NathanHarrington/NathanHarrington.github.io/content/posts/learning_customer_discovery.md

 yeah, but why did (the last thing they said) that's interesting, but how (the last thing they said)

-Ask to keep the conversation going
+Keep communication open
 Develop a reference story and write a highly professional email getting right to the ASK (which is an interview)

 Sample Interview Questions
 Can you tell me a story about that?
 And then what happened?
-Why did you do that?
-How did you do that?
+Why/how did you do that?

-What did you love about that?
-What did you hate about that?
+What did you love/hate  about that?
 If you could have a magic wand, what would it be like?
-Tell me about an experience when ...
+Can you tell me about the experience when ...

-What are the best parts about ...
-What are the worst parts about ...
+What are the best/worts parts about ...
 Can you help me understand more about ...

 Practice